TingyiGuo1022/Sketch_Anime/README.md

 ## Basic Setup

-First of all, exectuing a virtual environment in api directory and install required packages.
+First of all, relocating to th project directory, exectuing a virtual environment in api directory and install required packages.
 ``` shell
 brew install yarn
 yarn